 Stale bread is not a requirement…

 It just isn’t.
-You can use a freshly baked baguette for this recipe any time…even if you’re doing the freeze-and-bake method.
+You can use fresh-baked bread for this recipe any time…even if you’re doing the freeze-and-bake method.
 Stale bread is simply not required.
 It just happens to be a great way to use stale bread.

 I love using sandwich rolls and ciabatta to make crostini also.
 These beauties picture here are from our local French bakery.
 Yeah, we’re spoiled here in the California wine country!

 I mean, just look at these babies!
 We cannot, and will not, ever let them go to waste!

 Here are my favorite ways to use crostini: